Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Convective and radiative energy transport

 On average the photospheric gas pressure of $p_{\rm g}=10^5$~dyne/cm$^2$ is much greater than the pressure represented by an average unsigned magnetic field strength of 1 -- 10~Gauss ($p_B={B^2/8\pi}<10$~dyne/cm$^2$) that is observed.
 However, in the largely isothermal chromosphere, the gas pressure falls exponentially with a scale height of some 200\,km, while the magnetic field strength falls off much less rapidly, even as the field expands [from the compact flux tubes that characterize it in the photosphere] and fills all space.
 Thus, depending on the actual magnetic field geometry, the magnetic pressure and energy density will surpass the gas pressure some 1500\,km or so above the photosphere in the mid chromosphere.
 Another 1000\,km, or 5 scale heights above the level where $\beta=1$ (see Eq.~\ref{eq:betadef}), the plasma's ability to radiate becomes progressively worse, while the dominance of the magnetic field becomes steadily greater.
 As we will explain below, any given heat input in this region cannot be radiated away, and will invariably raise the gas temperature to 1~MK or greater; a corona is formed.
 A corona that is bound to follow the evolution of magnetic field as the field in turn is bound to photospheric driving.''

-[H-I:8.2] ``In Fig.~\ref{fig:bp-simple} we show typical images of the quiet to semi-quiet photosphere as well as a plage region.\regfootnote{'Plage' is formally the bright chromospheric area over regions of enhanced magnetism in the photosphere, but is commonly also used to describe the interior of active regions, {\em i.e.,} regions of strongly enhanced mean magnetic field in the photosphere, outside of, but commonly in the immediate vicinity of, sunspots.} These images are made in the so called\indexit{G-band} G-band centered around 4300\,\AA\ which is formed some 100\,km above the nominal photosphere. [\ldots] \activity{The 'G band' is a narrow spectral interval centered on electronic transitions of the CH molecule, mixed in with spectral lines from multiple metals.
+\ors[I:8.2] ``In Fig.~\ref{fig:bp-simple} we show typical images of the quiet to semi-quiet photosphere as well as a plage region.\regfootnote{'Plage' is formally the bright chromospheric area over regions of enhanced magnetism in the photosphere, but is commonly also used to describe the interior of active regions, {\em i.e.,} regions of strongly enhanced mean magnetic field in the photosphere, outside of, but commonly in the immediate vicinity of, sunspots.} These images are made in the so called\indexit{G-band} G-band centered around 4300\,\AA\ which is formed some 100\,km above the nominal photosphere. [\ldots] \activity{{\em Look up:} The 'G band' is a narrow spectral interval centered on electronic transitions of the CH molecule, mixed in with spectral lines from multiple metals.
 For the interested: look up the 'Fraunhofer lines' and their designations.
-This old nomenclature from the days in which the solar spectrum was first studied is still used for some of these 'lines', most frequently for the Ca~II H and K lines, the Na D lines, and the G band.}
+This old nomenclature from the days in which the solar spectrum was first studied is still used for some of these 'lines'.
+Which elements and ions are responsible for these lines and bands: C, D, H, K, and G? \mylabel{act:fraunhofer}}

-In [the left panel of] Fig.~\ref{fig:bp-simple} we show examples of simple bright points in a fairly quiet region of the photosphere, {\em i.e.}, a region in which the magnetic field is too weak to significantly modify granular motions.
+In [the left panel of] Fig.~\ref{fig:bp-simple} we show examples of simple \indexit{bright point}bright points in a fairly quiet region of the photosphere, {\em i.e.}, a region in which the magnetic field is too weak to significantly modify granular motions.
 Isolated bright points are seen to be constrained to intergranular lanes and do not seem to have any internal structure on the scales that are visible on this resolution.
-Isolated bright points appear to be passively advected towards the periphery of supergranular cells, where they gather and form the collection of bright points that define the supergranular network mentioned above. [\ldots]
+Isolated bright points appear to be passively advected towards the periphery of \indexit{supergranulation}supergranular cells, where they gather and form the collection of bright points that define the supergranular network mentioned above. [\ldots]